Laboratories and faculty

 Major Research Topics

-Xenogeneic chimeras containing both mouse and rat cells were generated using blastocysts and ESCs (Fig. 1).
-When we injected rat ES cells into blastocysts of nu/nu mice lacking a thymus, we could produce a rat thymus in chimeric animals.
-This indicates the formation of an organ from ES cells in xenogeneic conditions.
-Although this rat thymus could educate T-cells (Fig 2, REF5), it was smaller than that of a mouse, and the functions of the educated T-cells were unclear.
-On the other hand, we could detect rat spermatozoa in mouse←rat ES chimeric testes.
-Rat pups were generated from rat spermatozoa in the xenogeneic chimeric testis by intracytoplasmic injections, and the normal germline potential of rat spermatozoa in the xenogeneic chimeric testes was demonstrated.
-Findings of the functions of organs, tissues, and cells developed in xenogeneic chimeras are valuable for future translational research.
+Interspecies chimeras containing both mouse and rat cells were generated using blastocysts and ESCs (Fig. 1 and 2, REF 1, 5-7).
+When we injected rat ES cells into blastocysts of organ-deficient mice, we could produce a rat organ in chimeric animals.
+This indicates the formation of an organ from ES cells in interspecies conditions (Fig. 2, REF 1 and 7).
+Moreover, we could detect rat spermatozoa in mouse←rat ES chimeric testes.
+Rat pups were generated from rat spermatozoa in the interspecies chimeric testes by intracytoplasmic injections, and the normal germline potential of rat spermatozoa in the interspecies chimeric testes was demonstrated (REF 5 and 6).
+Findings on the functions of organs, tissues, and cells developed in interspecies chimeras are valuable for future translational research.

 Trials of novel animal models

 Gene knockout animals can easily be generated using genome editing systems such as the CRISPR/Cas9 system.
-Using the combination of this system and ESCs,complicated gene modification can be performed.
+Complicated gene modification can be performed using the combination of this system and ESCs.
 However, ESC has no potency to differentiate into the placental lineage.
-The tetraploid embryo, which is produced by fusing two blastomeres at the 2-cell stage, can contribute placental lineage only, not fetus tissues.
-In the tetraploid complementation method, whose way is gene-modified ESCs injected into the tetraploid embryo, the fetus or pups are derived from ESCs only, and then it is possible to be F0 analysis (Fig. 3, REF 1 and 2).
+The tetraploid embryo, which is produced by fusing two blastomeres at the 2-cell stage, can contribute to placental lineage only, not fetus tissues.
+In the tetraploid complementation method, whose way is gene-modified ESCs injected into the tetraploid embryo, the fetus or pups are derived from ESCs only, and then it is possible to be F0 analysis (Fig. 3, REF 1, 3 and 4).

 We aim to produce novel animal models using these technologies.